College of the Holy Spirit Manila

 The College of the Holy Spirit Manila, or simply CHSM, was a private, Catholic education institution founded and ran by the Missionary Sisters Servants of the Holy Spirit in Manila, Philippines.

 Founded in 1913, College of the Holy Spirit Manila was established originally as Holy Ghost College through the invitation of then Manila Archbishop Jeremias Harty.
-Located originally at Legarda Street, the present campus is now located in the historic Mendiola Street, inside the Malacañang Palace Complex.
+Located initially on Legarda Street, the campus later moved along Mendiola Street, inside the Malacañang Palace Complex.
 It is one of the schools which comprises the Mendiola Consortium (MC) for academic cooperation along with Centro Escolar University Manila, La Consolacion College Manila, San Beda College Manila, and St. Jude Catholic School.

 Initially the school admitted only girls but in 2005 started admitting male students for the high school department and the following year for the college department when the Nursing program decided to accept male students.
-The college offers academic programs for high school, undergraduate courses, post-graduate degrees and short-term certificate programs.
-The undergraduate programs include course in Arts and Education, Business, Fine Arts and Health Sciences.
-Post-graduate courses include master's degree in Business Administration, Business Administration for Health Professionals, Tourism and Hospitality Management, Guidance and Counseling, and Special Education.
-The school also offers professional courses in Special Education, Caregiver Program and Women Leadership.
-Starting in the 2013 school year, it also opened two new short courses in Digital Arts and Gerontology.

 In 1957, College of the Holy Spirit Manila became one of the founding charter member of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) to ensure the quality of education.
 Since then, the college undergoes voluntary accreditation.
 And the last March 6–7, 2013 the college was re-accredited.
 CHSM was granted Level III re-accreditation status for arts, sciences and business programs by PAASCU with five years validity until 2018, which deviates to the normal three-year validity.

-As a SSpS school, for 98 years it was administered by SSpS religious sisters.
-On June 11, 2011, the SSpS Philippines North Provincial Leadership entrusted the administration of the school to its alumna Dr. Felina Co-Young, making her the first lay woman president of the college.
-The SSpS sisters remain in the school as heads of different administrative departments and as academic instructors.

 The school ceased operations in April 2022, citing challenges faced by private education exacerbated by the COVID-19 pandemic.